It is possible to set-up hierarchies between different attributes to help the system understand the hierarchy of your organisation.

 Entity → Country → Business unit → Department → Team → Manager

-It's not always necessary to link up all the attributes in the hierarchy, especially when it's only for access purposes.
+It's not always necessary to link up all the attributes in the hierarchy, and you can add the same attributes to multiple hierarchies.

 Automatic versus manually updated hierarchies